 A Sociology Experiment

-Shamus Khan, Columbia University; Patrick Sharkey, New York University; Gwen Sharp, Nevada State College
+Shamus Khan, Princeton University; Patrick Sharkey, Princeton University; Gwen Sharp, Nevada State College

-Shamus Khan, Columbia University; Gwen Sharp, Nevada State College
+Shamus Khan, Princeton University; Gwen Sharp, Nevada State College

 Social Structure and the Individual